Info Service

 Contact Us

-Recent Arrivals on the Peninsula:
+Recent Arrivals on the Peninsula

 There is a host of species that, despite seeming so natural a part of the Cape avifauna, are recent colonizers of this far southwestern extremity of the continent.
 Why then the Cape’s sudden popularity?
 Ironically, the answer lies in some of man’s most ecologically destructive activities.
 Large bodies of fresh water were scarce in the southwestern Cape until farmers began to build dams, which have expanded both the range and numbers of many waterbird species.
 Among these are such familiar birds as Sacred Ibis, African Spoonbill and Blacksmith Plover, all of which were virtually unknown in the Cape until perhaps fifty years ago.